 However, you need not lose the fish.
 Armed with an understanding of how the nitrogen cycle works and knowing the proper steps to take, you can sail through the break-in cycle with very few problems.

 There are three stages of the nitrogen cycle, each of which presents different challenges.

-Third stage: In the last stage of the cycle, Nitrobacter bacteria convert the nitrites into nitrates.
-Nitrates are not highly toxic to fish in low to moderate levels.
+In the last stage of the cycle, Nitrobacter bacteria convert the nitrite into nitrate (NO3-).
+Nitrate is not toxic to most fish at low to moderate levels.
 Routine partial water changes will keep the nitrate levels within the safe range.
-Established tanks should be tested for nitrates every few months to ensure that levels are not becoming extremely high.
+Established aquariums should be tested for nitrate every month to ensure that levels are not becoming extremely high.

 Now that you know what is happening, what should you do?
 Simple steps such as water testing and changing the water will help you manage the nitrogen cycle without losing your fish.

 Using ammonia binding chemicals from the fish store will also detoxify the ammonia produced in a newly established aquarium, keeping the fish safe.
 Adding one to three teaspoons of aquarium salt per gallon of water will reduce the toxicity of nitrite to the fish.